kevingao26/GES-DISC-topic-modeling/README.md

 The similarity function can also be changed.
 We use cosine similarity, and we end up with a lot of similarity values that are low, but not low enough.
 For example, two unrelated words might consistently produce a similarity of 0.2, but they should just be 0.
 To take care of this, we could use something like a softmax function.
 In the figure above, which is demonstrative only and does not represent true similarity values, we use a simple linear function to transform our similarity outputs, and we see that when we compare eruption to 3 words, the values are better after our transformation than before (we want it to be spread out).

+### Conclusion

+Thus, we can generate topics using topic modeling and map them to topics in the spreadsheet from step 4 (and decide how to practically conduct the mapping at the end).
+This can be used to take in an unlabeled list of titles and tag them with topics that we define.